 In 2017 1st and 2nd prize went to:

 - 1st prize: Gabriele Filomena, MRes Spatial Data Science & Visualisation, CASA, UCL.
 “A Computational Approach to ‘The Image of the City’“.
-PDF: Gabriele Filomena 2017 CASA dissertation
+PDF: Gabriele Filomena 2017 CASA dissertation.
+This work has now been published in Cities journal here.

 - 2nd prize: Joseph Lewis, MSc Geographical Information Science, University of Leicester.
 “The Suitability of Using Least Cost Path Analysis in the Prediction of Roman Roads in the Highland and Lowland Zones of Roman Britain“.
 PDF: https://josephlewis.github.io/Dissertation.pdf.
 The GIScRG would also like to congratulate Joseph for, independently, winning the CASA prize for the best spatial analysis paper at GISRUK 2018,